Howeng98/go_game_extension/README.md

   - Output into PDF format

   TODO and Discussions:
-  - Remove hand case by checking pixel RGB values and remove hand frames
+  - Remove hand case by checking pixel RGB values and remove hand frames (Ho)
-  - Remove redundant frames by adding delay into videocaptured
+  - Remove redundant frames by adding delay into videocaptured (Zac)
+  - Output board and string information into PDF (Zac)

 ## References